How adversarial attacks can disrupt seemingly stable accurate classifiers: The paradox of apparent stability demonstrated on standard datasets

-The central phenomenon is illustrated in Figure~\ref{fig:histograms}: while the networks were easily fooled by relatively small adversarial perturbations which appear to make little perceptual difference to the image, they were remarkably robust to randomly sampled perturbations.
+The empirical essence of the phenomenon is illustrated in Figure~\ref{fig:histograms} using the CIFAR-10 dataset: while the networks were easily fooled by relatively small adversarial perturbations which appear to make little perceptual difference to the image, they were remarkably robust to randomly sampled perturbations.
 Here we demonstrate this in the broadly representative case of the `aeroplane-vs-cat' binary classification problem.
-Comparing the inset examples on Figures~\ref{fig:adversarial} and~\ref{fig:randomPerturbation}, it is difficult to spot the modification made by the adversarial perturbation, and it is nearly equally difficult to make out the aeroplane in the randomly perturbed image.
+Comparing the inset examples in Figures~\ref{fig:adversarial} and~\ref{fig:randomPerturbation}, the modification made by the adversarial perturbation does not alter the overall perception of the image as that of a `cat'.
+Moreover, it is difficult to tell by just looking at these images which one of them has been subjected to an adversarial attack.
+It is nearly equally difficult to make out the aeroplane in the (correctly classified) randomly perturbed image.
 Note that, since the original images have pixel channel values in $[0, 1]$, a perturbation with $\ell^{\infty}$ norm greater than 1 represents a drastic change to the contents of the image, yet one which was rarely able to cause the network to misclassify its input.

-Further details of the experimental setup and full results for this and the remaining classification problems are explored in Section~\ref{sec:experimentResults} of the supplementary material.
+A summary of the accuracy and susceptibility of the classifiers is presented in Table~\ref{tbl:benchmark-summary}, although the figures alone make it clear that even when the random perturbations are sampled to be five times as large as the known adversarial perturbation ($\delta = 5$), they still mostly fail to trigger the adversarial susceptibility of the network.
+The effects are broadly consistent across all the datasets we examined, with negligible difference between the training and test data.
+Further details of the experimental setup and full results for this and the remaining classification problems are explored in Section~\ref{sec:experimentalResults}.

-We also provide the results of experiments incorporating additive random noise to data at training time to assess the impact this may have on adversarial susceptibility (described in Sections~\ref{sec:supplementary:randomTraining} and \ref{sec:supplementary:expResults:randomTraining}).
-The conclusion we draw from these experiments is that training with even large random perturbations does not seem to significantly decrease the susceptibility to adversarial attacks, and is responsible for a large drop in accuracy.
+We also provide the results of experiments on CIFAR-10 into incorporating additive random noise to data at training time to assess the impact this may have on adversarial susceptibility (the experimental setup is described in Section~\ref{sec:supplementary:randomTraining} and the results are presented in Section~\ref{sec:experimentResults:cifar10}).
+The conclusion we draw from these experiments is that training with even large random perturbations does not significantly decrease the susceptibility to adversarial attacks, and is responsible for a large drop in accuracy.